heinovski/plafosim/README.md

 [PlaFoSim](https://www.plafosim.de) - A simple and scalable simulator for platoon formation.

-The idea of PlaFoSim is to simulate the process of forming platoons from individually driven vehicle.
+PlaFoSim aims to facilitate and accelerate the research of platoon maneuvers and formation for individually driven vehicles.
-While the main focus of the simulator is on the assignment process, simulation of advertisements and maneuvers is more abstract.
-That is V2V uses an Unit Disc Model (UDM) and maneuvers are implemented by teleports.
+While the main focus of the simulator is on the assignment process, simulation of advertisements and maneuvers is implemented in a more abstract way.

 | Scenario | Advertisement | Assignment | Maneuver |
 | -------- | ------------- | ---------- | -------- |